 NotuDocs vs Skriber: Template-First Notes vs Behavioral Health AI Scribe

 A direct comparison of NotuDocs ($25/mo) and Skriber ($85/mo annual) for therapists and behavioral health professionals.
-Covers workflow differences, hallucination risk, ICD-10 code suggestions, template control, free plan limits, and which tool fits which practice type.
+Covers workflow differences, hallucination risk, ICD-10 code suggestions, template control, recording consent, and which tool fits which practice type.

-Therapists evaluating AI documentation tools often narrow the list quickly to tools built specifically for behavioral health.
-Skriber lands on that list because it was designed for therapists, not adapted from a general medical scribe.
-NotuDocs lands on that list because it is affordable, does not require recording sessions, and gives clinicians precise control over their note format.
+Therapists evaluating AI documentation tools tend to narrow the field quickly to tools built for behavioral health.
+Skriber lands on that list because it was designed for therapists from the ground up, not adapted from a general medical scribe.
+NotuDocs lands on that list because it is affordable, does not require recording sessions, and gives clinicians precise control over their note structure.

 How Each Tool Works

 The most important distinction between any two AI documentation tools is not the feature list.
-It is where the AI sits in the workflow relative to the clinician's judgment.
+It is where the AI sits relative to the clinician's judgment.

-Skriber is an AI scribe built specifically for behavioral health.
+Skriber is an AI scribe built specifically for mental health professionals.
 The core workflow is session recording.
-You record the session (or upload audio after the fact), Skriber transcribes it, and the AI generates a structured clinical note from the transcript.
-What sets Skriber apart from a general medical scribe is the depth of behavioral health domain knowledge baked into the generation layer.
-Skriber's AI is trained to recognize and correctly handle clinical constructs specific to mental health: cognitive distortions, manic episodes, psychomotor agitation, exposure hierarchies, behavioral activation, ambivalence, therapeutic rupture, and more.
+You record the clinical encounter (or upload audio after the fact), Skriber transcribes it, and the AI generates a structured note from the transcript.
+What differentiates Skriber from a general medical scribe is the behavioral health domain knowledge baked into the generation layer.
+The model is trained to recognize and handle constructs specific to mental health work: cognitive distortions, manic episodes, psychomotor agitation, exposure hierarchies, behavioral activation, ambivalence, therapeutic rupture, and more.
 These are not just words it transcribes accurately.
-They are clinical constructs it understands well enough to organize and frame appropriately in the note.
+They are clinical constructs it understands well enough to organize and frame appropriately in the note structure.

 Beyond note generation, Skriber offers ICD-10 code suggestions and treatment goal suggestions.
-This positions it as something more than a transcription tool.
-The ICD-10 layer means the clinician gets a suggested diagnostic code alongside the note, which streamlines insurance billing documentation.
-The treatment goal suggestions surface relevant goal language based on what was discussed in the session.
+This positions it as something more than a transcription layer.
+The ICD-10 feature delivers a suggested diagnostic code alongside the generated note, which is useful for insurance billing workflows.
+The treatment goal suggestions surface clinically relevant goal language based on what was discussed during the session.

 NotuDocs works from the opposite direction.
 There is no recording layer.
-After a session, you open your template, fill in your clinical observations in your own words, and the AI uses exactly what you have entered to populate the structured note.
+After the session, you open your template, fill in your clinical observations in your own words, and the AI uses exactly what you have entered to populate the structured note.
 The AI fills placeholders from your inputs.
 It does not generate content independently from a recording or transcript.
 You control the source material throughout.
-The AI's job is to format and expand what the clinician has already decided to document, not to interpret what was said during the session.
+The AI formats and expands what the clinician has already decided to document, rather than interpreting what was said during the session.

 When Documentation Happens

-With Skriber, documentation begins at or before the session start.
-The recording runs in the background, and after the session, the AI processes the audio and produces a note.
+With Skriber, documentation starts at or before the session.
+The recording runs in the background and after the session, the AI processes the audio and produces a note draft.
 You review, edit if needed, and sign.
 The generation step is largely automated once the recording is captured.

 With NotuDocs, documentation happens after the session.
-You enter your observations and the AI builds the structured note from them.
+You enter your observations in your template and the AI builds the structured note from them.
 The workflow is post-session and clinician-driven from start to finish.

 Neither model is universally better.
-If you see a high volume of clients daily and find post-session text entry time-consuming, the ambient recording model is appealing.
-If you prefer to maintain direct control over what goes into the record, or if recording sessions is not workable for your client population, the post-session text workflow fits better.
+If you see a high volume of clients daily and find post-session text entry time-consuming, the ambient recording model has real appeal.
+If you prefer to maintain direct control over what enters the record, or if recording sessions is not workable for your client population, the post-session text workflow fits better.
+Research from 2026 comparison sources confirms that most solo private practice therapists now prefer generation-based tools (type a summary, AI structures it) over ambient recording tools, citing client consent friction and session presence as the primary reasons.

 Hallucination Risk and Note Safety

 Both tools use large language models.
-That means both carry the risk of generating content that was not in the source material.
+Both carry the risk of generating content that was not in the source material.
 The architectural difference shapes where that risk lives and how large the window for error is.

 Template-first extraction contains the risk differently.
 When the clinician fills in text and the AI structures it, the AI is formatting and expanding deliberate inputs rather than interpreting a recorded conversation.
 The failure mode still exists (the AI might add detail when expanding a brief entry), but the scope is narrower because the clinician has already exercised clinical judgment before the AI touches anything.
 The note cannot contain a clinical interpretation the clinician did not put there first.